 Kidney-type glutaminase (GLS) plays a critical role in glutaminolysis, an important energy source for all proliferating cells.
 In the nervous system, GLS serve as a source of glutamate, a key excitatory neurotransmitter, which is believed to play a key pathogenic role in neuroinflammatory disorders such as HIV1-associated dementia1 and multiple sclerosis.2 Previously, we have reported the antiproliferative effects of an allosteric GLS inhibitor, BPTES, in lymphoma B cells in vitro and in vivo using a tumor xenograft model.3 In collaboration with Drs.
-Justin Hanes and Anne Le, we have developed a nanoparticle approach to formulate our BPTES to circumvent the poor solubility of BPTES.4 In another approach, we are conducting structural optimization using BPTES as a molecular template to improve its potency and drug-like molecular properties,5,6 which may have therapeutic utility in cancer and possibly in neurological disorders.
+Justin Hanes and Anne Le, we have developed a nanoparticle approach to formulate our BPTES to circumvent the poor solubility of BPTES.4 In another approach, we are conducting structural optimization using BPTES as a molecular template to improve its potency and drug-like molecular properties,5,6 which may have therapeutic utility in other disease areas.
+For example, as the Therapeutic Core of the Johns Hopkins NIMH Center for Novel Therapeutics for HIV-Associated Neurocognitive Disorders (HAND), JHDD is working closely with other cores of the center to explore the therapeutic utility of GLS inhibitors in HAND.

 - Erdmann NB, Whitney NP, Zheng J. Potentiation of Excitotoxicity in HIV-1 Associated Dementia and the Significance of Glutaminase.
 Clin Neurosci Res.
 2006;6(5):315-28.
 [PubMed]